-The signs came in sets of five—the last sign a kicker for the sponsor, Burma-Shave.
+The signs came in sets of five—with the last sign the kicker for the sponsor, Burma-Shave.

 Ed had to pee.
 I cruised along, eyes peeled for an appropriate peeing grove.
-And passed another set of Burma-Shave signs.
+And passed a set of Burma-Shave signs.
 I only caught the last two lines and hit the brakes.

 Little did I dream

 For the murder of

 James A. Garfield

 I’d meet my fatal doom.

 Not your usual Burma-Shave sign.
 I had a feeling of all-over creepiness that something was not right on this road.

 “Ed, here’s your pit stop.
 I gotta check those last signs.”